poojakanchan/Chess-Game-Using-Ruby-on-Rails/README.md

 - Social media connectivity to Facebook is provided.
 Technologies Used: Ruby on Rails, PostGreSQL, Javascript, CSS, HTML

-=Steps to install the application:
+## Steps to install the application:
 1. Make sure you have Ruby on Rails and PostresSQL installed on your system
 1. Download code using git clone
 2. Run bundle install on project root directory.